houmain/crown/libs/wajic/README.md

 You can find the official Win64 EXE [here](https://nodejs.org/download/release/latest-dubnium/win-x64/node.exe).

 ## Building an Application
-Building can be done by manually calling Clang in the command line or by using a build system like GNU Make.
+Building can be done automatically or manually by calling Clang in the command line or by using a build system like GNU Make.

+### Automatically Building
+First, make sure clang, wasm-ld and wasm-opt exist in the same directory as wajicup.js.
+See the section [Using Symbolic Links](#using-symbolic-links) for how to do this without fully copying these files.

+Then just run the following command to get a fully packaged, optimized and independent html file of the first sample:

+`node wajicup.js Samples/Basic.c Basic.html`

+At first, this only builds raw C/C++ applications without the C/C++ standard libraries or dynamic memory allocations.
+To get support for these system libraries, just download the [pre-built system libraries and headers](https://github.com/schellingb/wajic/releases/tag/bin) and put it into the wajic directory.

+Now we can build the rest of the samples, for example the WebGL sample, with:

+`node wajicup.js Samples/WebGL.c WebGL.html`

+See the sections [Introducing WAjicUp](#introducing-wajicup) and [Directly Compiling with WAjicUp](#directly-compiling-with-wajicup) for details and how to output separate html/js/wasm files.

+### Manually Building
 For example, to build the basic sample, run this command to create Basic.wasm:

-`clang -I. -Os -target wasm32 -nostartfiles -nodefaultlibs -nostdinc -nostdinc++ -Wno-unused-command-line-argument -DNDEBUG -D__WAJIC__ -fvisibility=hidden -fno-rtti -fno-exceptions -fno-threadsafe-statics -Xlinker -strip-all -Xlinker -gc-sections -Xlinker -no-entry -Xlinker -allow-undefined -Xlinker -export=__wasm_call_ctors -Xlinker -export=main Samples/Basic.c -o Basic.wasm`
+`clang -I. -Os -target wasm32 -nostartfiles -nodefaultlibs -nostdinc -nostdinc++ -Wno-unused-command-line-argument -DNDEBUG -D__WAJIC__ -fvisibility=hidden -fno-rtti -fno-exceptions -fno-threadsafe-statics -Xlinker -strip-all -Xlinker -gc-sections -Xlinker -no-entry -Xlinker -allow-undefined -Xlinker -export=__wasm_call_ctors -Xlinker -export=main samples/Basic.c -o Basic.wasm`

 The built .wasm file can be loaded in the [WAjic viewer](https://wajic.github.io/viewer/) or via Node.js CLI `node wajic.js Basic.wasm`.

 This only builds raw C/C++ applications without the C/C++ standard libraries or dynamic memory allocations.
-To get support for these system libraries, just download the [pre-built system libraries and headers](https://github.com/schellingb/wajic/releases/download/bin/wajic_system_20200505.zip) and put it into the wajic directory.
+To get support for these system libraries, just download the [pre-built system libraries and headers](https://github.com/schellingb/wajic/releases/tag/bin) and put it into the wajic directory.

 Once you have the system files some more arguments need to be added to the build command.
 Now we can build the rest of the samples, for example the WebGL sample, with:

-`clang -isystem./system/include/libcxx -isystem./system/include/compat -isystem./system/include -isystem./system/include/libc -isystem./system/lib/libc/musl/arch/emscripten -Xlinker ./system/system.bc -D__EMSCRIPTEN__ -D_LIBCPP_ABI_VERSION=2 -I. -Os -target wasm32 -nostartfiles -nodefaultlibs -nostdinc -nostdinc++ -Wno-unused-command-line-argument -DNDEBUG -D__WAJIC__ -fvisibility=hidden -fno-rtti -fno-exceptions -fno-threadsafe-statics -Xlinker -strip-all -Xlinker -gc-sections -Xlinker -no-entry -Xlinker -allow-undefined -Xlinker -export=__wasm_call_ctors -Xlinker -export=main -export=malloc -export=free Samples/WebGL.c -o WebGL.wasm`
+`clang -isystem./system/include/libcxx -isystem./system/lib/libcxx/include -isystem./system/include/compat -isystem./system/include -isystem./system/include/libc -isystem./system/lib/libc/musl/include -isystem./system/lib/libc/musl/arch/emscripten -isystem./system/lib/libc/musl/arch/generic -Xlinker ./system/system.bc -D__EMSCRIPTEN__ -D_LIBCPP_ABI_VERSION=2 -I. -Os -target wasm32 -nostartfiles -nodefaultlibs -nostdinc -nostdinc++ -Wno-unused-command-line-argument -DNDEBUG -D__WAJIC__ -fvisibility=hidden -fno-rtti -fno-exceptions -fno-threadsafe-statics -Xlinker -strip-all -Xlinker -gc-sections -Xlinker -no-entry -Xlinker -allow-undefined -Xlinker -export=__wasm_call_ctors -Xlinker -export=main -Xlinker -export=malloc -Xlinker -export=free samples/WebGL.c -o WebGL.wasm`

 With the .wasm file ready and tested in the [WAjic viewer](https://wajic.github.io/viewer/), we can go on further optimizing the result.